 How long do diesel pushers last?

-We’ve had several diesel engine specialists tell us the life expectancy of a diesel engine is one million miles.
+We’ve had several diesel engine specialists tell us the life expectancy of a diesel engine like our motorhome is one million miles.
 A professional told me the house portion of the motorhome will fall apart before the engine dies.